-- Support communities in efforts to address misconceptions and reduce HIV-related stigma and other stigmas that negatively affect HIV outcomes. - Support policies that support comprehensive, age-appropriate sex education in college.
+- Support communities in efforts to address misconceptions and reduce HIV-related stigma and other stigmas that negatively affect HIV outcomes. - Advocate for policies to eliminate HIV criminalization laws. - Advocate for policies that support comprehensive, age-appropriate sex education in middle and high schools.